PreetyKukreja/CivicTranslatePortal/README.md

 ## Overview

 CivicTranslate Portal is a professional Translation Request Management Dashboard.
-It allows clients to submit translation requests and administrators to track, manage, and update their status — built for government agencies and healthcare providers handling critical multilingual document workflows.
+It allows clients to submit translation requests and administrators to track, manage, and update their status.
+It is built for government agencies and healthcare providers handling critical multilingual document workflows.

 ---